WHAT CAN BE DONE LEGALLY IN THE CASE OF EXORBITANT RENT INCREASE IN TURKEY?

 As of July 1, 2024, the temporary regulation limiting rent increases to 25% for residential properties has not been extended.
 Consequently, the 25% limit on rent increases will no longer apply to residential leases renewed after this date.

-For residential leases renewed after July 1, 2024, the rent increase rate will be determined according to the TÜFE rate.
+For residential leases renewed after July 1, 2024, the rent increase rate in Tukrey will be determined according to the TÜFE rate.
 Even if there is an agreement in the lease contract for a higher increase, it can not exceed the TÜFE rate.
 In summary, for lease agreements renewed after July 1, 2024, the rent increase rate will be based on the TÜFE rate, without being limited to 25%.

 WHAT ARE THE RENT INCREASE RATE IN TURKEY FOR RESIDENTIAL PROPERTIES IN 2025?